kvnvallis/techdoc/quickref.md

 ### Other

 - `zip -r archive.zip ./folder` : Add a folder and its contents to a zip archive
+- `transmission-remote -t all --find /mnt/btdl` : Set new location for all existing torrents
 - `screen -dmS session-name bash -c 'echo hello world; exec bash'` : Run a command in a detached screen terminal and keep it alive with exec bash
 - `pandoc -s file.docx --wrap=none -t markdown -o file.md` : Convert word doc to markdown
 - `dpkg -L packagename` : List all files installed for package